paveldej/Security-System/README.md

 ## System Architecture
-Pavel security system is composed of 3 layers; the Web Application & authentication layer, the broker layer and the device software & email server layer.
+Pavel security system is composed of 4 layers; The physical layer, the web application layers, the email layer and the authentication layer.
 Each layer has its own software components and serves a unique purpose.

-The Web Application & authentication layer provides the user with a visual interface after and only after they have been authenticated by the Authentication Server and static file server.
+The Web Application  layer provides the user with a visual interface, and lets the user interact with the system without the need of being physically present.

-The device software & email server layer handles reading and processing input data, sending email notifications and displaying system info on the Wio terminal.
+The authentication layer ensures only authorized users have access to certain features, in this case our web application.
+This is done via the comparison of environment file variables and inputted credentials, as well as guarding so users cant circumvent authorization by changing the link, for example.

+The physical layer handles Display on the WIO terminal, as well as the reading and processing of sensor data.

-Lastly, the broker layer handles communication between the other two layers with a pub/sub model.
+Lastly, the email layer handles email notifications, through the use of a cjs server.

 *Diagram of the Architecture:*
 ![Architecture Diagram](docs/architecture_diagram.svg)